 Whether your family loves sight seeing, the plethora of gelato flavors at Naia, or checking out the hustle and bustle of the city, there’s a lot to see in SF, including loads of free Summer family activities.
 Below are some options for a few different days that you can follow, mix and match, or cram together in one day.
 Just be sure to stick around for the beautiful SF sunset.

-Ride the Ducks and Walk the Warf
+Walk the Warf

 Visit Yerba Buena Gardens to check out the free Tuesday events at the Children’s Learning Garden.
 Take a break for lunch, or head over to the Children’s Creativity Museum for a fun-filled day of both classes or free-play learning and creativity.
 Just don’t forget to take a ride on the historic LeRoy King Carousel before it closes at 5 p.m.
 The Creativity Museum is now offering two-hour drop-off classes for ages 4-9 as well in case you want some time alone with your partner while in SF.

 Ages: All ages would enjoy this outing, but little ones under 4 will spend less time at the museum due to activities in their age range.

 The Presidio is extremely historic, and one of the hidden gems of SF.
 Drive through the gates to turn in at the former home of Lucas Arts, the Letterman Digital Arts Center, to take pictures with one of few Yoda statues, then stroll down to Starbucks for a visit with the statue of the guy who created the first moving picture, and a great view of the Palace of Fine Arts.
 If you’re fans of Disney, drive over to the Walt Disney Family Museum (no strollers allowed here) for an in-depth look at Walt’s life and the making of some Disney classics.